 The Central Dispatch Center is a 24-hour operation that provides emergency and non-emergency call taking and dispatching for police, fire, and city services as needed.
 The Central Dispatch Center is also the Public Safety Answering Point (PSAP) for Fayetteville 9-1-1 calls, which includes transferring emergency calls to the appropriate agencies as needed.
 The Central Dispatch Center strives to handle all calls in a professional, accurate, and timely manner.
 It is also a goal to continue to improve the training program for all dispatch employees.

-The Fayetteville Police Department Central Dispatch Center is certified with the Association of Public Safety Communications Officials (APCO) Project 33 Training Program.
-The APCO Project 33 Training Program required our dispatch center to meet certain training standards including public safety call taking, law enforcement dispatching and fire service dispatching.
-The Central Dispatch Center submitted their training program and related materials to APCO for compliance review.
-We obtained Project 33 Certification in 2010, and re-certify on a three year cycle.
+The Fayetteville Police Department Central Dispatch Center training program is certified with the Association of Public Safety Communications Officials (APCO).
+The APCO Agency Training Program Certification requires our dispatch center to meet certain training standards including public safety call taking, law enforcement dispatching and fire service dispatching.
+The Central Dispatch Center submitted their training program and related material proofs to APCO for compliance review.
+We first obtained certification in 2010, and re-certify on a three year cycle.

 Smart911 is a free service for Arkansas citizens to create a Safety Profile for their household that can provide information to 9-1-1 and emergency management officials during an emergency.
 Smart911 offers the ability to provide additional information during a 9-1-1 call in order to enhance emergency response, and the ability to answer questions for emergency management to better plan for and respond to disasters.